7 Places to Find Free or Cheap Books and Audiobooks

 5. Free Little Libraries

-Have you been walking or driving along and seen a little house on a pole filled with books?
+Have you been walking or driving along and seen a tiny house on a pole filled with books?
 These are free little libraries where you can give a book and get a book.
 Currently, there are more than 50,000 registered free little libraries worldwide.
-While it is fun to just stumble across one, you can also check to see if there is one near you.
+While it is fun to stumble across one, you can also check to see if there is one near you.

 Go to LittleFreeLibrary.org.